wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/logstash-splunk.md

 }
 ```

-More detailed description of configuration files is available in the [official Logstash documentation](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html).
+A more detailed description of configuration files is available in the [official Logstash documentation](https://www.elastic.co/guide/en/logstash/current/configuration-file-structure.html).

 !!! info "Testing Logstash configuration"
     To check that Logstash logs are created and forwarded to Splunk, the POST request can be sent to Logstash.